-Don’t just look for the Leaping bunny logo!
+Don’t just look for a cruelty free logo or the Leaping Bunny logo!

 With all of the sales coming up like Sephora’s 20% off sale, Black Friday and small business Saturday I wanted to add some clarity on how to tell if a product’s cruelty-free.
 The leaping bunny logo is a great place to start but it’s not the full picture.